GideonFlynn/FSND-Linux-Server-Configuration/Resources.md

 # Linux server configuration bibliography

 ## Man pages
-If I wasn't able to figure a solution by reading the man pages, didn't know what commands to use, etc. I would:
+If I weren't able to figure a solution by reading the man pages, didn't know what commands to use, etc. I would:
 Search the documentation of the codebase in use.
 Then, if that didn't clarify enough; Stack Overflow and finally Google.